rwang-z/STModule/example_analysis.md

 &nbsp;

-## Example analysis of applying the tissue modules identified from ST MOB data to your own data
+## Example analysis of applying the tissue modules identified from ST MOB data to your own data<a id='example-mob-application'></a>

 We provide the results of STModule on the ST MOB data mentioned the study: